 Chapman faculty and staff, your support is key to the success of all students, and especially students who are the first in their family to go to college!
 This page contains resources to assist you in your work with first-generation college students at Chapman University.
 Being first-generation is an invisible identity.
 If you find through your conversations and interactions with a student that he or she is first-generation, you will come to recognize that first-generation students have unique experiences, especially as they transition to the university environment.
 It is a wonderful source of pride for these students to be the first in their family to pursue a bachelor’s degree.
-If you have any questions on how to support first-generation college students at Chapman, please feel free to contact Dr. Jeanne Gunner or Molly Morin.
+If you have any questions on how to support first-generation college students at Chapman, please feel free to contact Dr. Jeanne Gunner or Crystal De La Riva.

 +-Select Research Focusing on the Experiences of First-Generation College Students

 *please note this is not a comprehensive list